mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Will attempt to adjust by length of audio track.
 The best track so far has 40 enemies for ~2 minutes.
 Will see if the number can be scaled and still work well.
         * Working on adding this functionality.
 Should be able to use `Math.ceil()` against the duration of the audio.
 Something like `const desiredAmount = Math.ceil(globalAudioBuffer.duration/50) * 20`, as this should return 40 in the case of the ~2 minute track.
         * Appears desired formula is actually slightly different, but basically the same: `const maxEnemyLimit: number = Math.ceil((globalAudioBuffer.duration/50) * 20);`.
         * Working on enemy reducer for iterator.
 Not sure what this number should be.
-Initially trying `const enemyReducer: number = maxEnemyLimit / globalEnemySpawnedList.length;` but this always ends up being a decimal.
+Initially trying `const enemyReducer: number = maxEnemyLimit / globalEnemySpawnedList.length;` but this always ends up being a decimal less than 1.
 Need to determine if this should be something else.
+        * After some more research, it appears that this was close but should actually be `const enemyReducer: number = globalEnemySpawnedList.length / maxEnemyLimit;`, as this returns a decimal greater than 1.
+Can use `Math.round` on this to convert it to a larger number.
+          * Also changed `maxEnemyLimit` to use `Math.round` instead of `Math.ceil`.
+        * Got the reducer working.
+Noted that upon playing the adjusted levels, they feel a bit boring because each jump is spaced out relatively evenly (due to removing 1 enemy every N point in the array).
+May need to do the mass bulk thousands-place reducers first, then worry about the limit after that.

 * 2024-04-30 - 11.48 hours total